FiwareAtSupCom/LoraWan/README.md

 This kit provides all the basic elements you need: a Raspberry Pi 3, a Seeeduino LoRaWAN with GPS and a gateway & local server that allows you to collect and transfer data among all your LoRa nodes. https://wiki.seeedstudio.com/LoRa_LoRaWan_Gateway_Kit/

-# Testing on local server
-Using the built in network server of the gateway we managed to connect and end device(APB mode) and send some data to the application.

 # Testing on local Chirpstack server.
 We've installed chirpstack V4.0 on a Docker container in our pc to test the connectivity.